 What to do: If you want to demonstrate that you can learn Korean etiquette, stick to the other six colors of the rainbow when writing names.

 Korean Etiquette #4: Name Calling

 The famous author Dale Carnegie once said “Remember that a man’s name is to him the sweetest and most important sound in any language.”
 While that may hold true in most cultures, it certainly does not in Korea!
-It’s a good idea to learn Korean names of the people you are meeting.
+It’s a good idea to learn Korean names of the people you are meeting and practice saying them correctly.
 However, the way you address them is based on the social hierarchy and you shouldn’t call people by their first names until you are well versed in the culture and know it’s appropriate to do so.